SoCSTech/socsdocs.git.io/Writerside/topics/Other-Optional-Training.md

 ## Fire Marshall
 Fire marshals are responsible for helping in the event of a fire.
+It's an optional role, though it is good if there's at least 1 fire marshall for each floor.

 ## First Aid
 Being a first-aider is a big responsibility, but it's also an important role to fill.
 Also, you if you become a first-aider you get a bonus in your pay.

 ## Other personal development courses
 On MyView, as well as mandatory in-person training, there are also a wide range of other courses covering topics such as confidence in the workplace, leadership, inclusivity, and many others.
+To see how to book onto this type on in-person training, [see here](In-Person.md).